 It’s that day of the month and once again I took the subway to Wanchai for a quiet, solitary evening.
 After I finished my haircut and dinner, I walked through the wet markets near Johnston Road to the nearby bus stop to catch a ride home.
-It was 10 o’clock at night and there were still people everywhere.
+It was 10 pm and there were still people everywhere.
 Some were closing up for the night while others were devouring a late supper.
 A young couple flagged down a taxi, rushing to get home to catch the last bit of the nightly soap opera on television.

 The No. 15 bus arrived in a few minutes.
 I took my usual seat in the last row of the double-decker’s upper level, braving the air-conditioning at full blast.
 The bus was all but empty and I had the entire row to myself.
 As the roaring behemoth meandered up the hilly Stubbs Road, I took off my shoes, stretched my legs across three seats and drank in the spectacular city by night.
 The postcard-perfect view of Hong Kong always puts me in a reflective mood.

 Hong Kong is a peculiar place.
 Seven million penny-smart, rough-around-the-edges denizens rub elbows with each other on a piece of land half the size of London...